LiterallyBlah/Spectre/README.md

 Contributions are welcome!
 Feel free to submit pull requests or open issues for any bugs or feature requests.
 Please ensure that your code adheres to the existing coding standards and is thoroughly tested before submission.

-## License
+## Licence

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT Licence.
+See the `LICENCE` file for more details.